facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

 With the template environment, colors and style from the current Sublime color scheme can be accessed and manipulated.
 Access to the Sublime color scheme styles CSS is done via the `css` filter.

+/// define
 `css`

-:
-    Retrieves the style for a specific Sublime scope from a Sublime color scheme.
+-   Retrieves the style for a specific Sublime scope from a Sublime color scheme.
 By specifying either `foreground`, `background`, or any scope (complexity doesn't really matter) and feeding it into the `css` filter, all the related styling of the specified scope will be inserted as CSS into the CSS document.